Analyzing Burcon NutraScience (NASDAQ:BRCN) & Burcon NutraScience (OTCMKTS:BUROF)

-Burcon NutraScience (OTCMKTS:BUROF) and Burcon NutraScience (NASDAQ:BRCN) are both small-cap consumer staples companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, valuation, risk, earnings and profitability.
+Burcon NutraScience (NASDAQ:BRCN) and Burcon NutraScience (OTCMKTS:BUROF) are both small-cap consumer staples companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their valuation, institutional ownership, analyst recommendations, profitability, dividends, risk and earnings.

-This is a summary of current ratings and recommmendations for Burcon NutraScience and Burcon NutraScience, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Burcon NutraScience and Burcon NutraScience, as reported by MarketBeat.

 |Sell Ratings